Usage

 >>>>>>> origin/main

-Because merging is done syntax trees, it is often able to highlight narrower conflicts.
+Because merging is done on syntax trees, it is often able to highlight narrower conflicts.
 The option --compact (or -c) of the mergiraf merge command enables a more compact presentation of conflicts which highlights mismatching parts only:

 <div class="vocab-panel" id=